 Why do I need to report these incidents?

 These timeframes need to be adhered to in order to ensure that you are protected under your insurance policy in the event that the incident leads to a claim in the future.
 Sometimes claims may take years to be advised of and if we have no incident report on file then we are just relying on your memory of the incident which may make it harder to protect you in the future.
 An incident report completed and sent to FDCA immediately after an incident occurs helps protect all involved should a valid claim ever be made in the future.
 Delaying notification of an incident may also affect your benefits under the policy so it is important that an incident report is provided as soon as possible.

 Once you notify FDCA of the incident we may appoint an investigator, depending on the nature and severity of the incident.
 The investigator will provide a report to the insurer while the incident is still fresh in everyone's mind and they may take statements from you or anyone who observed the incident to ensure that the correct facts are disclosed straight after the incident.
 It’s important to remember that FDCA insurers act on your behalf and these steps may need to be taken in order to ensure your rights are protected.

-Remember there is no harm in reporting an incident to FDCA if you are unsure if an incident needs to be reported it is always best to play it safe and report the incident.
-FDCA’s Incident Report forms are located here and once completed can be emailed to firstname.lastname@example.org.
+Remember there is no harm in reporting an incident to FDCA if you are unsure if an incident needs to be reported; it is always best to play it safe and report the incident.
+You can report an incident via your FDCA Member Zone by clicking here.
+FDCA’s Incident Report forms are also available here and once completed can be emailed to email@example.com.